kentongelis/API-Project/README.md

 Using the /logout route logs you out

-The base route for the API is "http://localhost:3000/"
+The base route for the API without dockerization is "http://localhost:3000/"

 There are 4 categories in the Rainbow API